dougdonohoe/multi-arch-docker/README.md

 This step launches the cloud build (defined in `pr.yaml`) to publish to the `docker-dev` repository.

-By default, it assumes the `arm64` VM is running.
-To auto start/stop the VM, do this:
+By default, it assumes the `arm64` VM is already running (e.g., via `make start-vm`).
+To auto start/stop the VM, as build steps, do this:

 ```shell
 AUTO_START_STOP=1 make cloud-build